tom-englert/ITweakMyBuild/README.md

 ### Download & Installation

-Download the latest MSI package from the [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ITweakMyBuild)
+Download the stable release from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ITweakMyBuild)

+Download the latest build from the [Open VsixGallery](http://vsixgallery.com/extension/ITweakMyBuild.tom-englert.de.92edc38f-1498-4327-8078-6ff3cec52067/)

-This will install the shared MSBuild targets as well as the Visual Studio Extension.
+This will install the Visual Studio Extension.
+If the shared MSBuild targets are not yet installed, the tool will prompt you to elevate to install them.

 If you think this tool is helpful, support the project by writing a short [review](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ITweakMyBuild#review-details)